Battery packs, EV chargers and portfolio resilience. Our interview with BorgWarner’s top management

 Let’s start with the batteries: what are the main technical features of the LFP battery pack BorgWarner launched at IAA?

-Also, we have this modular design approach, resulting in quite a flat pack.
-The first pack we introduce is very low high, designed to be installed under the floor of buses, which is helpful.
+Also, we have this modular design approach, resulting in quite a flat battery pack.
+The first pack we introduce is very low height, designed to be installed under the floor of buses, which is helpful.
 The cubic pack is conceived for medium- and heavy-duty trucks.
 Packaging flexibility is a huge advantage for us.
 In terms of technology, we’re using the blade cells from Findreams (a Chinese company belonging to the BYD group, ed), as announced earlier this year.
-Blade cells, which have a special shape, quite long and thin at the same time, ensure great volumetric efficiency.
+Blade cells have a special shape, quite long and thin at the same time, ensuring great volumetric efficiency.

 So, why is BorgWarner relying on LFP technology?